What are the symptoms of hemorrhoids?

 Avoid making hemorrhoids worse.

-- After bowel movements, blot the anus gently with white toilet paper moistened with water or a cleansing agent (such as Balneol).
+- After bowel movements, blot the anus gently with white toilet paper moistened with water or a cleansing agent.
 Or you can use baby wipes or other premoistened towels (such as Preparation H or Tucks).

 - Avoid rubbing the anal area.
 You can rinse off in the shower or on a bidet instead of wiping yourself with toilet paper.
 After cleansing, gently pat the anal area dry with a soft, absorbent towel or cloth.